-- (1) The film must be commercially released in Germany.
+(1) The film must be commercially released in Germany.
 To that end, the film must be screened in a cinema in Germany which regularly screens films, on at least seven consecutive days in a technical format suitable for cinemas and against payment of the market rate (regular initial theatrical release).
-For documentary films and children's films, screenings on at least five days within one cinema week suffice.
-The intended theatrical release is demonstrated by presenting a legally binding and unconditional distribution agreement at the time of disbursement at the latest. - (2) In specially justified exceptional cases, regular initial theatrical release may be replaced, upon request by the producer, by an online initial release on paid video-on-demand services, if - 1. due to force majeure, the regular initial theatrical release of the film throughout Germany is not possible for a considerable period of time, and - 2. the cinema industry receives a significant share of the proceeds from the exploitation of the film up to the expiry of the holdback period stipulated in section 54 subsection 2 no. 1 of the Film Promotion Act (Filmförderungsgesetz, FFG). - (3) If the film has had a regular initial theatrical release but further theatrical release throughout Germany is not possible for a considerable period of time owing to force majeure, further release may, in specially justified exceptional cases and on request, be continued on paid video-on-demand services, if the cinema industry receives a significant share of the proceeds from the exploitation of the film up to the expiry of the holdback period stipulated in section 54 subsection 2 no. 1 of the Film Promotion Act. - (4) Section 55 subsection 1 no. 1 of the Film Promotion Act remains unaffected by subsections 2 and 3. - (5) The FFA managing board decides in agreement with the BKM on requests made under subsections 2 and 3. - (6) Proof of theatrical release in Germany must be provided within one year of completion of the answer print.
-The FFA managing board may extend the deadline in justified exceptional cases.
+The intended theatrical release is demonstrated by presenting a legally binding and unconditional distribution agreement at the time of disbursement at the latest.

+(2) In specially justified exceptional cases, regular initial theatrical release may be replaced, upon request by the producer, by an online initial release on paid video-on-demand services, if

+- 01. due to force majeure, the regular initial theatrical release of the film throughout Germany is not possible for a considerable period of time, and - 02. the cinema industry receives a significant share of the proceeds from the exploitation of the film up to the expiry of the holdback period stipulated in section 53 subsection 2 no. 1 of the Film Promotion Act (Filmförderungsgesetz, FFG).

+(3) If the film has had a regular initial theatrical release but further theatrical release throughout Germany is not possible for a considerable period of time owing to force majeure, further release may, in specially justified exceptional cases and on request, be continued on paid video-on-demand services, if the cinema industry receives a significant share of the proceeds from the exploitation of the film up to the expiry of the holdback period stipulated in section 53 subsection 2 no. 1 of the Film Promotion Act.

+(4) Section 54 subsection 1 no. 1 of the Film Promotion Act remains unaffected by subsections 2 and 3.

+(5) The FFA managing board decides in agreement with the BKM on requests made under subsections 2 and 3.

+(6) Proof of theatrical release in Germany must be provided within one year of completion of the answer print.
+The FFA managing board may extend the deadline once in justified exceptional cases.
+The FFA managing board may, in agreement with the BKM, allow further extensions of the deadlines, if the regular initial theatrical release throughout Germany is not possible for a considerable period of time owing to force majeure or similar circumstances.